dgruber/wfl/README.md

 ## Workflow

 A workflow encapsulates a set of jobs using the same backend (context).
+Depending on the execution backend it can be seen as a namespace.

 It can be created by using:

 ```go